About

 The Dayton Fire District began on January 12, 1898, when the citizens of the City of Dayton and the immediate neighborhood met to organize and maintain a fire company.
 In the meeting, bylaws were created, and a Fire Board was nominated and approved by a vote.
 Then an ordinance was drafted, which was presented to the city council.
 The City of Dayton, Volunteer Fire Department, was created.

-Farmers and neighbors outside of Dayton created the Dayton Rural Fire Protections District.
+Farmers and neighbors outside of Dayton created the Dayton Rural Fire Protection District.
 These volunteers provided fire protection outside of the city limits of Dayton.
-Fire equipment was stored at different rural locations over the years for volunteers to go to and grab the equipment needed to respond to a fire other emergency.
+Fire equipment was stored at different rural locations over the years for volunteers to use the equipment needed to respond to fires and other emergencies.
 Many of these locations were donated space on farms through agreements with the Dayton Rural Fire Protections District.

-On fires, it was common to see men wearing a suit or their Sunday best if they responded from church to respond to a fire.
+On fires, it was common to see men wearing a suit or their Sunday best if they responded from church to a fire.
 When firefighter clothing became more common for safety.
-Volunteers had to pay for their own firefighting personal protective equipment as there was no budget from either district to buy special clothing to be a firefighter.
+Volunteers had to pay for their own firefighting personal protective equipment as there was no budget from either district to buy special clothing for firefighters.
 Both City and Rural Fire Districts worked together and later trained together keeping equipment separated as it was purchased by taxes from each specific district.
-It was common to accidentally swap tools and have an ax on the City Fire Engine that read Dayton Rural Fire Protection District on it and vice versa.
-Both districts started having joint meetings, and eventually, each district started to pay each volunteer a payment stipend for attending trainings and responding to calls that they would receive in a one-time yearly payment in December prior to Christmas.
+It was common to accidentally swap tools and have an ax on the City Fire Engine that read Dayton Rural Fire Protection District and vice versa.
+Both district’s started having joint meetings, and eventually, each district started to pay each volunteer a payment stipend for attending trainings and responding to calls that firefighters would receive in a one-time yearly payment in December prior to Christmas.
 It was then the fire districts decided to purchase firefighters turn outs, but the firefighter would reimburse the district from their yearly paid stipend.
 Sometimes it took volunteers years to reimburse the district from their yearly stipends.
-Eventually, enough taxes were generated from the districts they were able to budget and pay for the firefighters’ personal protective equipment for the volunteers.
+Eventually, enough taxes were generated, and the districts were able to budget and pay for the firefighters’ personal protective equipment for the volunteers.

 RESOLUTION 1990-91-1 “The Board of Directors of the Dayton Rural Fire Protection District on the 11 day of March and the 8 day of April, 1991, sat in regular sessions for the transaction of district business.
 Whereas, the electors of the City of Dayton and the Dayton Rural Fire Protection District on November 6, 1990, approved the annexation of the Fire Protection and Medical Services of the City of Dayton into the Dayton Rural Fire Protection District, and Whereas, on February 13, 1991, the Yamhill County Board of Commissioners ordered the territory incorporated within the city limits of the City of Dayton annexed to the Dayton Rural Fire Protection District, and Whereas, it would be to the best interest of the citizens in the newly created Dayton Rural Fire Protection District to change the name of said District, and Whereas, this resolution was read on March 11, 1991 and April 8, 1991; Now therefore, it is hereby resolved by the Directors to change the name of Dayton Rural Fire Protection District to Dayton Fire District effective July 1, 1991.”